expressjs/expressjs.com/starter/faq.md

 ## How should I structure my application?

-There is no true answer to this question.
-It is highly dependant on the scale of your application and the team involved.
+There is no definitive answer to this question.
+It depends on the scale of your application and the team involved.
 To be as flexible as possible, Express makes no assumptions in terms of structure.